-These financial statements are presented in Dollars, which is the Company's functional and presentational currency.
+These financial statements are presented in US Dollars, which is the Company's presentational currency.
+The Company's functional currency is GB Pounds.

 The principal accounting policies adopted are the same as those set out in note 2 to the consolidated financial statements of the Group except as described in this note.